openscope/openscope/documentation/airport-file-standards.md

 ## Standard Requirements
 ### Terrain GeoJSON File
 Even if it is empty, a terrain file must be included as part of the pull request.
-We ask that the [qGIS](http://www.qgis.org/en/site/) files used in the generation of the terrain GeoJSON file also be uploaded to the [openscope/other-files](https://github.com/openscope/other-files) repository.
+We ask that the qGIS files used in the generation of the terrain GeoJSON file also be uploaded to the [openscope/other-files](https://github.com/openscope/other-files) repository.
 This way, if an airspace boundary is changed, we can regenerate the terrain file in far less time.
 This takes a long time to generate, and is quite a pain, but there are people on slack who would be happy to do it for you.
-See [this demo video](https://youtu.be/tWky-8QWFWo) for the only way we've currently figured out to generate terrain.
+See the Reference Materials for a video demonstrating an example of the only way we've currently figured out to generate terrain.
 If you happen to know anybody who is handy with GIS software, we could sure use some help figuring out how to improve this process, because it is _definitely_ not the way the "pros" would do it.

 ### Polygonal Airspace Boundary
 An airspace boundary must be defined with GPS coordinates.
 Previously, we allowed just a "airspace center" and "airspace radius", but now there must be a defined edge to the airspace.